12 Things to Do in Williamsburg

 12. A music lover's paradise at Rough Trade

 If you like music, I don't need to give you any more explanations.
 You have to go to Rough Trade, the musical paradise where you will find thousands of CDs, vinyls, books and posters of the most legendary artists in history, but also of alternative bands and groups that you will love to discover.
 I warn you that you may lose track of time in there, but I assure you it will be worth it.
 You will find it at 64 N 9th Street.

 How to organize your visit

 Spending an afternoon (or even a whole day, if you have enough time) in Williamsburg, will give you a very complete view of New York.
-You can walk through the most touristic part of the neighborhood, to the north, but you can also immerse yourself in its Jewish quarter, further south.
+You can stroll through the most touristy part of the neighborhood, to the north, but you can also immerse yourself in its Jewish Quarter, further south.
 The best way to get there is by ferry (here I leave you the practical guide to use the New York ferry) or directly by subway.

 What to see in Williamsburg

 In this area you will find alternative places to enjoy a good brunch or a really authentic coffee.
 You can also book a table for lunch or dinner in one of its hipster restaurants or stroll through one of its streets completely different from those of Manhattan, where industrial buildings of exposed brick and hotels and luxury and design houses prevail.